greenm01/vb4x/docs/vb4x_specs.md

 Ships (excluding fighter squadrons) constructed planetside incur a 100% PC increase due to the added cost of orbital launch, and require a spaceport to commission.

-### 2.5.2 Planetside Repair
+## 3.2 Planetside Repair

 Ground units and fighter squadrons are repaired and refitted planetside.

 TODO: discuss production capacity.

-### 2.5.3 Orbital Construction
+## 3.3 Orbital Construction

 Shipyard construction of a ship in orbit is the standard method of commissioning a vessel, and incurs no penalty.

 TODO: discuss production capacity.

-### 2.5.4 Orbital Repair
+## 3.4 Orbital Repair

 Ship repairs require a shipyard.
 The cost of repair equals one quarter (25%) of the unit's PC.

 Example: A player wishes to repair a crippled tech-level III Cruiser.
-The cost is 7 * 0.25 = 1.75 PP.
+The cost is 7 * 0.25 = 1.75 SAT.

 The logistics of repairing a ship planetside and returning it to orbit make it economically infeasible.
 Ships may be scrapped at a colony without restriction and earn 50% of the original PC back to the House treasury.

 TODO: discuss production capacity.

-# 3\.0 Turn Sequence

-1. Economics

-2. Turn Orders

-3. Movement

-4. Diplomacy

-5. Supply

-6. Combat

-7. Construction

-8. Tech & Research

-9. Update

 # 4\.0 Movement

 ## 4\.1 Escorts

-If Orbital Shipyards or Starbases are ordered to move, they must be accompanied by a fleet escort.
+If Shipyards or Starbases are ordered to move, they must be accompanied by a fleet escort.
 They can not move across jump lanes unassisted.

 Merchant Marine ships may join a fleet for escort.